-In the daytime minimum load scenario, units outside the study area shall be dispatched according to the pseudo-economic dispatch order described for setting evening peak load interface transfers.
-Due to low spring mid-day loads and high penetration of renewables, very little conventional generation is required during daytime minimum load conditions.
+In the mid-day minimum load scenario, units outside the study area shall be dispatched according to the pseudo-economic dispatch order described for setting evening peak load interface transfers.
+Due to low spring mid-day loads and high penetration of renewables, very little conventional generation is required during mid-day minimum load conditions.
 In some circumstances, renewable generators in the study area may need to be backed down due to excess generation.